Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/configuration/configuration-api-reference.md

 ### updateConfiguration

 {% hint style="success" %}
 Starting in ACPCore 2.0.3 for iOS, any key provided via __updateConfiguration__ should not have a prefix.
-The configuration extension may modify the key provided to be correct for the corresponding `build.environment` in which the app is running.
+The configuration extension might modify the key provided to be correct for the corresponding `build.environment` in which the app is running.
 For more information, see [Environment-aware Configuration Properties](README.md#environment-aware-configuration-properties).
 {% endhint %}

 #### Syntax